Kurento/kurento/source/knowledge/nat.rst

 Port-Restricted Cone NAT
 ------------------------

-This is the most restrictive type of Cone NAT: it only allows inbound connections from a *specific source IP address* and a *specific source port*.
-Again, an inbound rule of this type was previously created dynamically, when the local machine initiated an outbound connection to a remote one.
+This is the most restrictive type of Cone NAT: it only allows inbound transmissions from a *specific source IP address* and a *specific source port*.
+Again, an inbound rule of this type was previously created dynamically, when the local host initiated an outbound transmission to a remote one.

 Visualization:

 .. code-block:: text

-       {NAT internal side}  |    {NAT external side}  |  {Remote machine}
+       {NAT internal side}  |    {NAT external side}  |  {Remote host}
                             |                         |
    1. (INT_ADDR, INT_PORT) => [ (EXT_ADDR, INT_PORT) -> (REM_ADDR, REM_PORT) ]
    2. (INT_ADDR, INT_PORT) <= [ (EXT_ADDR, INT_PORT) <- (REM_ADDR, REM_PORT) ]